Vicki is the Clinical Research Project Manager for the Innovation Ecosystem at Children’s Hospital of Philadelphia.

 Vicki Bartek joined the Innovation Ecosystem as a Program Coordinator in August 2021.
 In this role she aids in development and implementation of programming dedicated to facilitating innovation, increasing interdisciplinary communication, and providing innovation tools and practices to teams across CHOP.
+In March 2023, she was promoted to Clinical Research Project Manager.

-Prior to her time at CHOP, Vicki worked as a lab manager for Temple’s Cognition and Learning Lab, where she managed research projects on spatial skill development, and relationship to variables including parent language usage, math achievement, and understanding of magnitude.
+Prior to her time at CHOP, Vicki worked as a Lab Manager for Temple’s Cognition and Learning Lab, where she managed research projects on spatial skill development, and relationship to variables including parent language usage, math achievement, and understanding of magnitude.
 While working at Temple, Vicki also pursued her Master in Social Work, concentrating in Macro Social Work and graduating in August 2021.
 Previously she’s conducted research at both The College of New Jersey and Seton Hall University, resulting in research projects focused on memory and memory errors including Source Misattribution Error and Retrieval Enhanced Suggestibility.

 BA, The College of New Jersey, 2015